The Brothers Carry-Mouse-Off: Plot

-Later, Tom then has an idea.
-He runs up to the attic, dresses up in a female pretty and beautiful mouse costume suit, and squirts himself with perfume in order to lure Jerry.
+Tom then has an idea.
+He runs up to the attic, dresses up in a pretty and beautiful white female mouse suit, and squirts himself with perfume in order to lure Jerry.
 Tom plays a small guitar as he prances out to the living room.
 Jerry smells the perfume as he is relaxing in his indoor patio and dashes to Tom and starts kissing him.
 However, Tom ends up attracting a whole group of mice, who argue among each other over who should have him.
 As they fight, Tom runs outside.
-He hides behind a trash can and finds the zip of the mouse costume jammed.
+He hides behind a trash can and finds out the zip of the mouse costume jammed.
 He is spotted by several dumb but hungry cats, who chase Tom as Jerry the real mouse watches with a little disappointment from afar and a heart-shaped iris out appears with "The End" in it and stops on a heart shape in the tree.